The Family SSAS

 • For family businesses, this adds additional security, flexibility and continuity possibilities, supporting the business as well as the family and member retirement plans

-• Cheaper, faster and simpler to manage ownership, transferal, and inheritance
+• Cheaper, faster and simpler to manage ownership

 • Control over investment choices, which is beneficial both to the family and the business